carrington-115/shell-course/README.md

 read VAR_NAME
 ```

-6. A positional argument is an argument that is placed behind the script that is to be ran.
+6. **Positional arguments**: A positional argument is an argument that is placed behind the script that is to be ran.
 It goes from `1` because `0` is for the shell. for example if the script below is ran

 ```bash
 echo Hello $1 $2